 Allow these apple hand pies to cool for 15 minutes before indulging, as the filling will be quite hot.

 When you slice open these easy apple turnovers, you can see all the juicy chunks of apple in there.
-So good and one of my favorite easy desserts!
+It is so good and one of my favorite easy desserts!

 These mini apple hand pies make a delicious portable meal or dessert.
 If you prefer the flavor of strawberries, give our Strawberry Turnovers With Pie Crust Recipe a try!

 Don't have apples?
 No problem.
 You can use cherry pie filling to make cherry turnovers.
-A lovely fall treat are these pumpkin turnovers from The Melrose Family.
+Or if you are in a mood for a fall treat, try these pumpkin turnovers.

 Tips For Apple Turnover With Pie Crust